natecraddock/website/content/blog/custom-git-commands.md

 Searching online for "Git custom commands" will pull up several webpages that explain how to make a custom Git command.
 These were helpful for me in learning how to make my own custom command, but they left me wondering how it worked and where it was documented, if anywhere.
-Per [this Stack Overflow question](https://stackoverflow.com/questions/10978257/extending-git-functionality), there is no documentation for custom commands besides the source code.
+According to [this Stack Overflow question](https://stackoverflow.com/questions/10978257/extending-git-functionality), there is no documentation for custom commands besides the source code.
 I find Git custom commands useful, and think they should be more well known, so I'm